AVDC COVID-19 RESPONSE

 General AVDC Membership

 The 2020 Diplomate-Only Summer Meeting in Jackson Hole, Wyoming has been canceled.
-Plans are being laid to reschedule this meeting in late February 24-27, 2021.
+The meeting has been rescheduled for February 25-27, 2021.
 As details become available, they will be shared through the DMS.

 2020 AVDC Certifying Examination